Blueprint contracts¶

 2026E/<blueprint>.md(by epoch)

-Current draft target-state blueprint contracts:
+Current blueprint contracts:

 2026E/dr-postgresql-cloudsql-standby-gcp.md2026E/dr-postgresql-cloudsql-promote-gcp.md2026E/dr-postgresql-cloudsql-failback-onprem.md